 As gacha blind boxes, they often come packed with a piece of gum.
 And they’re priced similarly to other capsule toy collections.

 Okay, so the first 2 names make sense, but what’s up with this?
 Hug Cot sounds like something babies sleep in.
 We’re talking about a Bandai series here, though, so maybe there’s logic behind the weirdness.

 Look closer and you’ll see the reason in the shape.
 Each character’s holding their arms out, like they’re hugging the cable.
 Or using their ears to wrap around, if their name’s Cinamoroll (that’s Sanrio in for the 3rd time…).
 No biting or sitting involved.

 And the ‘Cot’ bit?
 It’s short for ‘mascot’.

-Bites, keepers keeper, or hugs?
-Hey, whatever works
+Bites, (finders) keepers, or hugs?
+Hey, whatever works for you

 Accessorise your phone with kawaii stuff from Japan!
 There’s a mountain of cable accessories out there, including all these smartphone charger protectors we listed.